tshiunghan/brighttutor/README.md

-I provide the following services:
+Bright Tutor is a sole propietorship based in Kuala Lumpur, Malaysia, that provides services related to editing, research and English-language teaching.

+For example:

+- Editing for structure
-- Editing for structure and clarity
+- Editing for clarity
 - Proofreading
 - Independent research
 - Coaching on research design